defano/studiomix-xfcn/README.md

 `StudioMix(COMMAND,[Param1],[Param2],[Param3],[Param4])`

-StudioMix will return ”empty” when it has successfully executed, otherwise when 	sound processing fails an error code will be passed to HypeCard  as its result.
+StudioMix will return "empty" when it has successfully executed, otherwise when 	sound processing fails an error code will be passed to HypeCard  as its result.

 `COMMAND` Specifies a StudioMix subcommand.
 The command is case-insensitive and may contain a variable in its place. `COMMAND` should contain one of the following subcommands:

 ----

-#### PLAY
+### PLAY

 Begins sound play in a given channel. `PLAY` requires parameters 1 - 3.
 Syntax for the play subcommand is: